 An American serviceman joins the Isezakichō summer festival.
 Yokohama, Kanagawa Prefecture.
 August 1957 A farmer next to Kadena Airfield, 1971

-Japan is the type of country unfamiliar with masonry houses and so the geographic viability of long-term nuclear power has been a pressing question, a wound spread wide open in 2011.
+In a country where masonry housing is explicitly illegal the geographic viability of long-term nuclear power has been a pressing question, a wound spread wide open in 2011.
 Like the US if the country were to continue relying on 70's energy policy funding for modernization should've happened decades ago.
 There's also the unsaid but transparently obvious convenience of enriching capabilities like the country's attempt at blue water force projection through the JMSDF's "helicopter" carriers.
 If Americans reshuffle their security assets away from Japan these nuclear sites serve as the ultraright's contingency plan for regional security.
 As it stands right now there's numerous aging nuclear sites in a notoriously earthquake-afflicted country with facilities vulnerable to preemptive strikes in a near-peer conflict and residents remain unwaveringly opposed to burying spent rods domestically.
 The developmental lead on solar panels that the Japanese abandoned in the early 2000's with recent calls for cutting back energy usage guarantees this will remain an open question for the next few years.

 This country has been talking about the same 3 things for 70 years.
 As long as Japan's pacifism remains in this contradiction-by-convenience state the LDP's moves to nullify Article 9 will remain a national and international threat to the 70 years of uneasy peace Japan has enjoyed.